Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

     git pull # update to latest git version vagrant destroy # destroy or delete the VM image (not your files!) vagrant up # download the new VM image and reinstall everything with a provision

+Also critical bugfixes are released as major releases!

 ### Minor versions

 With minor version we are talking of 1.1.x or 2.3.x that in the VVV case require only a `vagrant provision`.